Are you feeling uninspired and struggling with burnout?

 Plan a trip

 Hopefully if you’re reading this site you’re into travelling which I’ve found to be one of the most effective ways to overcome a creative block.
 Seeing a new landscape, culture, city or even experiencing a new cuisine can work wonders towards breaking down your creative block.
 Even taking a weekend trip close to home will work, just go somewhere you’ve never been to reset your creative mind.
 There’s always a stop on the train or bus that you’ve never got off at, or that road you’ve never driven down…see what’s at the end.
+Start browsing through the library of destination guides on this site and see if you can find somewhere close to home, or further afield to start planning a trip.

 Read a book